Minnesota Sales and Use Tax

 If you are not sure if you have established nexus in Minnesota, you can usually get free help by contacting the Minnesota Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Minnesota.
 Click here for listing of recommended resources.

-Special rules applying to Minnesota sales tax and use taxes?
+Special rules applying to Minnesota: